 When I tried to further discover the underlying factors, I learned that people, who waste time, generally lack motivation.
 They lack ambition and direction.
 Their lackadaisical attitude takes a heavy toll on their life.

 Here, I need you to pay heed to what I am going to explain now.
 First, you need to understand that nobody is born successful.
 People become successful through the right struggle and the right investment of time.
 You need to understand that everyone in this world has 24 hours in a day.
-What makes a difference is the way those hours are spent.
+What makes a difference is a way those hours are spent.

 In this world, every one of us has been granted a fixed amount of time in life.
 If we waste a minute, that one precious minute would never return again.
 Regrettably, we usually tend to waste hours in a day without realizing their importance.